mothur/mothur.github.io/_wiki/phylip-formatted_distance_matrix.md

 number of sequences in the matrix.
 The difference is that each subsequent line has the distance between the sequence represented by the line and every sequence up to that sequence.
-So when you look at the matrix in a text editor, you\'ll notice that it contains the distances below the diagonal of zeros that you would have in a square matrix.
+So when you look at the matrix in a text editor, you'll notice that it contains the distances below the diagonal of zeros that you would have in a square matrix.

 The file 98\_lt\_phylip\_amazon.dist is an example of a square matrix: